karthikdoli/Healthcare-Data-Analysis-and-Disease-Prediction/README.md

-# 🫀 Heart Healthcare Data Analysis and Disease Prediction
+# 🫀 Healthcare Data Analysis and Disease Prediction (Heart)

 ## 📌 Overview
-This project analyzes heart health data to identify key factors contributing to cardiovascular diseases.
-The dataset undergoes exploration, cleaning, and analysis using data science techniques to derive meaningful insights and build predictive models.
+Cardiovascular diseases remain one of the leading causes of morbidity and mortality worldwide.
+This project aims to analyze heart health data, identify key risk factors, and develop predictive models for early detection and prevention.
+By leveraging statistical analysis and machine learning techniques, we derive insights that can support clinical decision-making and public health strategies.

 ## 📊 Dataset
 - **Source:** [Specify dataset source, e.g., Kaggle or UCI Machine Learning Repository]